ieeevr/2022/contribute/workshoppapers/index.md

         <li> Camera-ready submission due: 27<sup>th</sup> January 2022 </li>
     </ul>
     <p>
-        This workshop—eXtended Reality for Industrial and Occupational Supports (XRIOS)—aims to identify the current state of XR research and the gaps in the scope of human factors and ergonomics, mainly related to the industrial and occupational tasks, and discuss potential future research directions.
+        This workshop-eXtended Reality for Industrial and Occupational Supports (XRIOS)-aims to identify the current state of XR research and the gaps in the scope of human factors and ergonomics, mainly related to the industrial and occupational tasks, and discuss potential future research directions.
 XRIOS will build a community that bridges XR developers, human factors and ergonomics researchers interested in industrial and occupational applications.